 - Blackmail: How Cahill gets Poole to come along.
 See below.

-- Black Guy Dies First: H.A. is scared shitless he's gonna die.
+- Black Guy Dies First: H.A. is scared shitless he's gonna die, especially as he's a "short-timer" (see Retirony below) and so very close to making it out of the war alive.
 He survives the whole movie.

 - Brick Joke: Courtesy of the aforementioned tranq pills: